 OpenAL (Objective-C/Swift) and for Android it is to use

 AudioTrack (Java).
 For more information about other alternatives why they are not good enough, please go to implementation page.

 But having to interface with multiple different set of libraries separately from Unity is a pain, so Native Audio is here to help...

 I developed this plugin as a solution for my own game which needs to gain every possible little bit faster feedback.
 Please watch this 1-take video which is my final proof that the plugin will have any benefit.A detailed write up of this experiment is available here

-Unfortunately on Android using Native Touch doesn't help, so Native Audio is all I can do to fight with the latency problem.
+Unfortunately on Android using Native Touch doesn't help so Native Touch is not available on Android.

 This is a project showing intervals of the peak of nail's sound hitting the touchscreen to the peak of response sound wave.
-Don't pay attention to the time interval number since this measurement is non-standard, it is useless. (loopback cable latency test on iOS usually results in something as low as 10ms) But instead we should focus on a difference from native time
+Don't pay attention to the time interval number since this measurement is non-standard. (loopback cable latency test on iOS usually results in something as low as 10ms) But instead we should focus on a difference from native time